 By far the best redwoods in Hendy Woods are in Big Hendy, an 80-acre redwood grove.
 Located on an alluvial flat created by a bend in the Navarro River, the grove is sheltered on one side by hills but is open to the wide Anderson Valley on the other.
 A network of three trails, the Discovery, Upper Grove, and Back Loops, winds through the old growth forest and without a map can get a little confusing.
 The Discovery Loop, which is nearest the parking lot, is the least impressive of the three trails, while the Upper Loop, in the center of the grove, is the most impressive.
 Overall the grove has a surprising amount of really impressive trail.

 Big Hendy's appearance is halfway between the southern and northern redwood forests.
+The trees are huge and quite spectacular, both larger and taller than in any grove to the south, yet, incredibly, still not as big as they get further north.
 There's a certain disheveled look like you'd normally see in the south, but there's also (at least on the Upper Loop) the cathedral-like appearance of the best northern groves.
 There's an understory of tanoak like in the southern woods, but it's not as dense, and underneath it is a remarkably plush groundcover of sorrel and trefoil to rival Humboldt Redwoods'.